ekmett/cadenza/README.md

 * I'm hopeful that I can use truffle rewrites to dynamically trampoline tail-calls, degrading tail positions from a set of recursive calls, to something that handles self-tailcalls, to something that handles self-tailcalls with differing environments to something that does an arbitrary trampoline for the worst case.
 This would enable us to trust the space usage.

 * Currently, Normalization-by-evaluation proceeds through an exceptional control flow path.
-Is this the right direction going forward if I move to dependent types?
+Is this the right direction going forward if I move to dependent types and this becomes more important?

 ## Contribution